jgardn92/jg-exon-capture/0_Notes/bowtie_notes_loop.md

   `mkdir test4_remaining/3_sam_paired/`
   `bash bowtie_align.sh`
 Test3 run of 15 started at 16:25 and ended at 18:00
-Test4 run of 77 started at 12:32 and ended at
+Test4 run of 77 started at 12:32 and ended at about 19:00

 ## Step 3: Convert sam files to bam format, filter, remove PCR duplicates, and index bam files
 Filter the bam files based on Eleni's settings using *samtools*: